 This was not a scientific meeting.
 The goal of WP4.2 (spectrum management) is the protection of radio frequency bands allocated to the Radio Astronomy Service.
-The organizing body, the ITU (International Telecommunication Union) deals with worldwide radio spectrum management.
-At this meeting of its Task Group 5/1 (TG 5/1) I represented CRAF, the Expert Committee on Radio Astronomy Frequencies of the European Science Foundation, which represents the European radio astronomical community in matters of radio frequency protection at the ITU.
+The organizing body, the CEPT (EUROPEAN CONFERENCE OF POSTAL AND TELECOMMUNICATION ADMINISTRATIONS) deals with radio spectrum management within the 48 CEPT countries.
+At this meeting of its Project Team 1 (PT1) I represented CRAF, the Expert Committee on Radio Astronomy Frequencies of the European Science Foundation, which represents the European radio astronomical community in matters of radio frequency protection at the CEPT.

-I attended the meeting to participate in deliberations on the following issue: at the 2015 World Radio Communication Conference (WRC-15) of the International Telecommunication Union (ITU), which reviews and updates the Radio Regulations on the worldwide use of the radio spectrum, an Agenda Item AI 1.13 was defined for the next WRC in 2019, whose objectives include the identification of additional frequency bands in the range 24-86 GHz to be allocated to International Mobile Telecommunications (IMT) for the development of terrestrial mobile broadband application.
+I attended the meeting to participate in deliberations on the following issue: at the 2015 World Radiocommunication Conference (WRC-15) of the International Telecommunication Union (ITU), which reviews and updates the Radio Regulations on the worldwide use of the radio spectrum, an Agenda Item AI 1.13 was defined for the next WRC in 2019, whose objectives include the identification of additional frequency bands in the range 24-86 GHz to be allocated to International Mobile Telecommunications (IMT) for the development of terrestrial mobile broadband application.